johnmquick/GalarPokedex/README.md

 # Repository Contents

+* DATADICTIONARY.md: Data dictionary for the cleaned dataset
 * GalarPages: Directory that contains the source files as they existed on January 31, 2020
 * GalarPokedex.csv: Cleaned dataset produced by the analysis
 * GalarPokedex.html: Page explaining the entire analysis in detail